 Scott H. Andrews,

-Scott H. Andrews is a chemistry lecturer, an editor, and a writer.
+Scott H. Andrews is a chemistry lecturer, editor, musician, and writer.
 He was co-Fiction Editor of The William and Mary Review for two years.
-His literary short fiction won a $1000 prize from the Briar Cliff Review; his genre short fiction has appeared in venues such as Weird Tales, Space and Time, Heroic Fantasy Quarterly, and On Spec.
-He was a 2013 finalist for the World Fantasy Award for his editing and publishing of Beneath Ceaseless Skies.
+His literary short fiction won a $1000 prize from the Briar Cliff Review; his genre short fiction has appeared in venues such as Ann VanderMeer’s Weird Tales, Space and Time, and On Spec.
+He has been a guest instructor at the Odyssey Writing Workshop and will be again in summer 2018.
+He is a five-time finalist for the World Fantasy Award for his editing and publishing of Beneath Ceaseless Skies.

 Scott lives in Virginia with his wife, two cats, nine guitars, a dozen overflowing bookcases, and hundreds of beer bottles from all over the world.